wombleton/gitlaw-nz/acts/W/War Pensions Act 1954.md

     Section 18N: substituted, on 1 April 1989, by section 10(2) of the War Pensions Amendment Act 1988 (1988 No 148).

-##### 18O Accounts
+##### 18O Accounting records must be kept

-*   (1) The Advisory Board must at all times keep full and correct records and accounts of all its financial transactions and of its assets and liabilities.
+*   (1) The Advisory Board must ensure that there are kept at all times accounting records that---

+    *   (a) correctly record the transactions of the Advisory Board; and

+    *   (b) will enable the Advisory Board to ensure that the financial statements of the Advisory Board comply with this Act; and

+    *   (c) will enable the financial statements of the Advisory Board to be readily and properly audited.

+    (2) The Advisory Board must establish and maintain a satisfactory system of control of those accounting records.

+    (3) The accounting records must be kept---

+    *   (a) in written form in English; or

+    *   (b) in a form or manner in which they are easily accessible and convertible into written form in English.

+    Section 18O: replaced, on 1 April 2014, by [section 125][244] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

+##### 18OA Financial statements must be prepared

+*   The Advisory Board must ensure that, within 5 months after the end of the financial year ending on 31 March, financial statements that comply with generally accepted accounting practice are---

+    *   (a) completed in relation to the Advisory Board and that financial year; and

+    *   (b) dated and signed on behalf of the Advisory Board by 2 members of the Board.

+    Section 18OA: inserted, on 1 April 2014, by [section 125][244] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

+##### 18OB Financial statements must be audited

+*   (1) The Advisory Board must ensure that the financial statements of the Advisory Board are audited.

-    (1A) The Advisory Board is a public entity as defined in [section 4][257] of the Public Audit Act 2001 and, in accordance with that Act, the Auditor-General is its auditor.
+    (2) The Advisory Board is a public entity as defined in [section 4][262] of the Public Audit Act 2001 and, in accordance with that Act, the Auditor-General is its auditor.

-    (2) As soon as practicable after the end of each financial year ending with 31 March, the Advisory Board shall cause to be prepared and submitted to the Auditor-General full and true statements and accounts of all money, both capital and income, received and expended, and of all its income and expenditure, in that year, with a statement of financial position at the end of that year.

-    Section 18O: inserted, on 12 December 1968, by section 2 of the War Pensions Amendment Act 1968 (1968 No 56).

-    Section 18O(1): substituted, on 1 July 2001, by [section 53][258] of the Public Audit Act 2001 (2001 No 10).

-    Section 18O(1A): inserted, on 1 July 2001, by [section 53][258] of the Public Audit Act 2001 (2001 No 10).

-    Section 18O(2): amended, on 1 July 2001, pursuant to [section 52][259] of the Public Audit Act 2001 (2001 No 10).

-    Section 18O(2): amended, on 1 October 1997, pursuant to [section 6(1)][260] of the Financial Reporting Amendment Act 1997 (1997 No 17).
+    Section 18OB: inserted, on 1 April 2014, by [section 125][244] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

-    Section 18O(2): amended, on 1 April 1989, by section 10(1)(e) of the War Pensions Amendment Act 1988 (1988 No 148).

 ##### 18P Purposes of Fund declared to be charitable purposes